lm3nitro/Projects/Proxy/Squid Proxy/Squid Proxy.md

 By installing Squid Proxy in my lab, I was able to learn how to configure and fine-tune the proxy settings to manage network traffic and domain blacklisting.
 The was able to gain experience with the mechanics of HTTP/HTTPS proxying and domain blocking, as well as practical skills in traffic monitoring.
 Additionally, I gained insight into network performance optimization techniques and the real-world application of proxy servers in both security and performance contexts.

 Testing domain blocking is important because it allowed me to simulate real-world scenarios where controlling access to certain online content is crucial.
 This is particularly valuable for improving network security, compliance, and productivity in environments like businesses, schools, or public networks.
 Domain blocking helps protect users from harmful websites, reduce distractions in work or study environments, and enforce organizational policies.
-I also liked the amount of information that the Squid logs offered when visualing them using Splunk.
+I also liked the amount of information that the Squid logs offered when visualizing them using Splunk.
 By utilizing both Squid Proxy and Splunk, it allows users to quickly identify patterns, security incidents, or user behavior, which can be critical for troubleshooting and forensics.

 In conclusion, Squid Proxy is a powerful tool for optimizing network performance, enhancing security, and managing internet access.
 Furthermore, its support for traffic monitoring and SSL inspection provides deep visibility into network activity, helping detect potential security threats and ensuring efficient use of resources.